-This program is for students in the Masters of Teaching program at the University of Arkansas who have been selected for this experience by Leah Chamberlin.
-University of Arkansas MAT students selected for this placement will spend the second half of the spring semester co-teaching in the Peruvian North American Abraham Lincoln School's IB program in English.
+This program is for students in the Secondary Education MAT, Childhood Education MAT, Elementary Education, Special Education, Physical Education, and Art Education programs at the University of Arkansas who have been selected for this experience by the Office of Teacher Education and program faculty.
+University of Arkansas teacher candidates selected for this placement will spend the last 4 weeks of the spring semester observing co-teaching in the Peruvian North American Abraham Lincoln School's IB program in English.
 Students will have the opportunity to participate in various cultural events at the school and around Lima, as well as an opportunity to live with a Peruvian host family.

 What Lima lacks in attractiveness, it makes up with a huge array of downright literary experiences.
 Stately museums display sublime pottery; edgy art spaces host multimedia installations.
 There are solemn religious processions dating back to the 18th century and crowded nightclubs swaying to tropical beats.
 You’ll find encyclopedic bookstores and cavernous shopping malls, well-heeled private golf clubs and baroque churches ornamented with the skulls of saints.
 It’s a cultural phantasmagoria with a profusion of exceptional eateries, from humble to high-brow, all part of a gastronomic revolution more than 400 years in the making.

 This is Lima.
 Shrouded in history, gloriously messy and full of aesthetic delights.
 Don’t even think of missing it."